 The most important of these is the Trimurti, literally the ‘Three Forms’, refer to three of the most widely recognised and worshipped gods in Hinduism.
 Different groups recognise different gods as part of the three, some even argue that more than three should be recognised.
 But the most common and popular understanding of the Trimurti is that it refers to Brahma, Vishnu, and Shiva.
 Alongside them in many traditions is the Tridevi, the three feminine forms of this divine triple: Saraswati, Lakshmi, and Parvarti, respectively.

 - Brahma, not to be confused with Brahman, is associated with Creation.
-The various times that Brahma is mentioned in ancient texts vary widely in how he is portrayed.
+The various times that Brahma is mentioned in ancient texts vary widely in how they portray him.
 But some consistent themes emerge.
 He is often portrayed emerging from a Lotus flower, or from chaotic waters.
 He is also known as the creator of the four Vedas, the oldest sacred texts in the Hindu tradition, and is thus portrayed as having four arms and four heads each of which gave one of the four Vedas.
 He is associated with knowledge and creation for creations sake, connecting matter with spirit to create an incredible variety of things less for an overarching purpose and more as an expression of both supreme intelligence and boundless artistic playfulness.
 His female equivalent, Saraswati is the goddess of knowledge, music, education, art, and wisdom.
 A holiday closely associated with her, Vasant Panchami, is a Spring Festival that is often chosen as the time to start teaching children how to read and write for the first time.

-- Vishnu, perhaps the most widely worshipped deity in India, is associated with the Preservation of creation.
+- Vishnu, perhaps the most widely worshiped deity in India, is associated with the Preservation of creation.
 For this reason Vishnu is most commonly associated with Brahman itself and is often seen as the most powerful or at the most significant god.
-Vaishnavism, one of the major traditions within Hinduism, see Vishnu as the supreme being and primary aspect of Brahman.
+Vaishnavism, one of the major traditions within Hinduism, sees Vishnu as the supreme being and primary aspect of Brahman.
 Many heroes of the various Hindu epics are seen as Avatars (see below) of Vishnu; most famously Rama and Krishna.
 Vishnu is seen as a protector deity, embodying the virtues of kindness and strength.
-He is portrayed with dark blue skin, adorned with a garland of flowers around his neck, and with four arms which hold a conch, a lotus flower, a discus, and a mace.
+He is portrayed with dark blue skin, adorned with a garland of flowers around his neck, and with four arms with which he holds a conch, a lotus flower, a discus, and a mace.
 His female counterpart, and wife, is Lakshmi.
 She is the goddess of prosperity, beauty, and good fortune.
-She is often thought, just like Vishnu to be represented by many Avatars throughout history, always alongside Vishnu as his consort or wife.
+She is often thought, just like Vishnu, to be represented by many Avatars throughout history, always alongside Vishnu as his consort or wife.

 - Shiva, one of the most layered and complex divinities in Hinduism, is associated with Destruction, but also liberation, purity, and warding off evil.
 Shaivism, one of the major traditions within Hinduism, regards Shiva as the supreme being, the principal aspect of Brahman.
 Shiva is variously depicted as a warrior, a dancer, an ascetic, and a yogi, according to tradition the first practitioner of yoga.
-He is often depicted alongside animals, especially snakes and tigers, musical instruments and weapons.
+He is often depicted alongside animals, especially snakes and tigers, but also musical instruments and weapons.
 He is also often depicted with a third eye.
 His female counterpart, and wife, is Parvati.
 Parvati is the goddess of fertility, love, marriage, and divine power.
 Shiva and Parvati’s children include Kartikeya, the god of war, and Ganesha, the elephant god of intelligence, perseverance, and strength.

 As is no doubt clear, the various manifestations of divinity in Hinduism are complex in how they interrelate; not just in the various myths and legends, but through their worshippers throughout history.
 The sheer variety and complexity of divinities speaks to a theological tradition that sees individual gods not necessarily as individuals, but as aspects of greater sources of divinity, sources that have been spread over time and space in successive ages and events.
 The story of which has been stitched together by members of various Hindu traditions to form a full sweeping view of the history of reality.
 It is to this that we now turn.

 The story that Hindu theology tells is twofold.
 On the smaller scale we have increasing complexity and degradation over time as reality emanates from the divine essence, creating space and time as it spreads out into nothingness.
-Then as reality collapses on itself it is reborn as a new emanation or age begins.
+Then as reality collapses on itself it is reborn as a new emanation and a new age begins.
 This gives us the grander scale view of Hindu cosmology which is a cycle of creation, preservation, then destruction; reflecting the Trimurti.

 This cycle of birth, life, death, and rebirth is prevalent in Hindu theology and highlights the relative insignificance of our world, because Hinduism teaches that the same thing is happening innumerable times on countless planets in various universes.
-These universes are diverse and perhaps unimaginable in their diversity.
+These universes are countless and perhaps unimaginable in their diversity.
 But we are told that our reality is divided into fourteen planets or lokas, layered seven above and seven below.
 The ones above are home to the gods and goddesses of Hindu theology.
 The ones below are home to primeval forces of chaos; dragons and serpents from the depths.
-In different versions of the cosmology there are different numbers of lokas, and we are either in the middle or the lowest of the upper lokas’.
+In different versions of the cosmology there are different numbers of lokas, and we are either in the middle or the lowest of the upper lokas.
 This is the ground upon which the epics of Hindu theology and mythology are played out.
 This is the space that the temporal cycles roll forward on.